rpz80/cf/README.md

 Cf library consists of just one header with no dependencies except c++14 compliant standard library.
 Cf library comes with a constantly growing unit test suit written using wonderful [Catch](https://github.com/philsquared/Catch) testing framework.
 These tests may also be used as an a source of examples.

+Cf was tested on three major OS's.
+Minimum compiler requirements are: gcc-4.9, clang-3.7, vs2015.

 ## Executors
 The most significant Cf difference from standard futures is the Executor concept.
 Executor may be an object of virtually any type which has `post(std::function<void()>)` member function.
 It enables continuations and callables passed to the `cf::async` be executed via separate thread/process/coroutine/etc execution context.
 Cf comes with three executors shipped.
 They are: